FRAUD RESOURCE CENTER

 - Do destroy your old Medicare card, if you haven’t already.
 Run it through a shredder, or cut it up with scissors (making sure to mutilate the part with your Social Security number).

-- Don’t share your Medicare or Social Security number (or other personal information) with anyone who contacts you out of the blue by phone or email, or shows up unannounced at your door.
+- Don’t share your Medicare or Social Security number (or other personal information) with anyone who contacts you out of the blue by phone, text or email or shows up unannounced at your door.

 - Don’t send or give your old Medicare card to anyone.
 Impostors may claim you need to return it.
 The government doesn’t need your old card back and recommends that you destroy it.